Will AI slow down hiring?

 “We expect the impact of most technologies on jobs to be net positive over the next five years.
 Among the biggest drivers of job growth will be data analytics, climate change and technologies related to environmental management.
 In addition, encryption and cyber security,” the report said.

-Artificial intelligence is described in the report as a “key driver of potential algorithmic replacement” of roles and nearly 75 % surveyed companies are expected to adopt the technology.
-About 50 % companies expect job creation as a result, while 25 % expect job losses.
+The report describes AI as a “key driver of the potential algorithmic replacement” of roles, and nearly 75% of % surveyed companies are expected to adopt the technology.
+About 50% of % companies expect it to create jobs, while 25% expect it to reduce jobs.

 In fact, technology is only sixth on the list of factors leading to net job creation or elimination.
-"There is also economic growth, which is currently quite lukewarm, then also sustainability and the rise of the green economy, changes in supply chains and changes in a new era of 'deglobalization',” said Zahidi.
+“There is also economic growth, which is currently quite tepid, then there is sustainability and the rise of the green economy, changes in supply chains and changes in a new era of 'deglobalization'," said Zahidi.

 The surveyed companies also show that the biggest driver of job creation is the green transition, the adoption of higher environmental, social and management standards.
 On the other hand, slowing economic growth is the main contributor to job losses.